testerbot00000/countr/README.md

 ** **
 <big>Moving count from another bot</big>

 We allow you to move counts from a previous bot to Countr.
-Just come to the support server and ask us to move it and we will check it out.
+Just come to the support server and ask us to check it out.
 Note: Faking counts to get a higher count is not allowed.

 ** **